Rishavkumar7892/mern-ecommerce/README.md

 **Backend**
 - Create a `.env` file in the `backend` directory.
-- Add the following variables with appropriate values
+- Add the below variables with appropriate values:

 ```bash
 MONGODB_URI=your_mongodb_connection_string